British High Commissioner to Bangladesh

 Pension fax / email +880 2 988 2819 / Pension.Enquiries-Dhaka@fco.gov.uk

-All the information needed to complete the passport application process, is available on the GOV.UK website at: https://www.gov.uk/overseas-passports.
-If you cannot find the information you need on the GOV.UK website, please contact the Passport Advice line on +44 300 222 0000.
-Or, email: overseasNewportCCC@hmpo.gsi.gov.ukAccess and opening times
+You can find further details and other information required to make an application at www.gov.uk/overseas-passports.
+If you cannot find the information you need on the website, please contact the Passport Advice line on +44 300 222 0000 or send an email to firstname.lastname@example.org.

 British High Commission Office Sylhet